eric-cc-su/Py3kAiml/README.md

 PyAiml2
 ===
+***v0.8.7***

 This repository has been forked from [huntersan9/Py3kAiml](https://github.com/huntersan9/Py3kAiml).
 The objective of this fork is to update PyAiml for AIML2.0 compatibility.

 Additional notes can be viewed in [DOCS.md](DOCS.md)

 Apr 2016: Starting v0.9 - Updating code to AIML2.0 standards
+Oct 2016: Don't have time to develop on a regular basis.
+Will be monitoring and improving on a as-needed basis until schedule clears up some more.

 Eric Su